 You’ll find the water very inviting, mostly clear and warm throughout the year.
 So use the kayak to find your own place to snorkel.

-Head to some of the lesser-visited fishing spots.
+Head to some of the lesser-visited fishing spots in the Florida Keys.

-Or take your camera or binoculars and search for wildlife as you paddle in and around the mangroves of Key West.
+Or take your camera or binoculars and search for wildlife as you paddle in and around the mangroves of Key West Florida.

-Now that you know what to do in Key West, we want to help you make your other plans as well by sharing the best accommodations and places to eat on the island.
+Now that you know what to do in Key West, we want to help you make your other plans as well in the Florida Keys.
+Here are some of the best accommodations and places to eat on the island.

 If you are basing yourself in Miami, then you can do a round trip tour to Key West here.